Blog

 Condition monitoring of machine health was historically delivered through one of two options: manual inspections that were labor intensive, exposed workers to hazardous environments and missed failures between readings, or hard-wired solutions that required complicated engineering, IT integration and significant capital expenditure.
 With either method, there was a further question of who would analyze the data.

-After a search for a collaborator that could drive innovation, Worthington Industries partnered with AssetWatch, a Columbus-based start-up with a novel remote, sensor-based condition-monitoring solution called Vero®.
+After a search for a collaborator that could drive innovation, Worthington Steel partnered with AssetWatch, a Columbus-based start-up with a novel remote, sensor-based condition-monitoring solution called Vero®.

 Test Before You Invest